Is the Up-Front Cost of Spray Foam Insulation Worth it When Building a New Home?

 Traditional types of insulation don’t have the same air seal capabilities as spray foam, so air and pollutants can still move through it.

 When insulating your home with foam insulation, you are looking to save between 15 to 50 percent on monthly energy bills.
 Spray foam energy savings can add up to thousands of dollars in savings over the life of your home.

 Future Home Insulation Replacement Cost

 Unlike a fine wine, fiberglass and cellulose don’t get better with age.

 It’s inevitable that over time you will need to replace those materials because they are known to breakdown, sag, and shift.
 You’re looking at replacing those materials as soon as 15 years, but don’t forget they also require constant maintenance.

-The only exception to the replacement rule when it comes to foam insulation is if you end up doing some manner of remodel in the future.
-This is the only exception to the rule because once foam is installed it should last the lifetime of the home.
+The only exception to the replacement rule when it comes to foam insulation is if you end up doing some manner of remodeling in the future.
+This is the only exception to the rule because once the foam is installed, it should last the lifetime of the home.